Granular cell myoblastoma of vulva - Anogenital in

 - Associated pseudoepitheliomatous hyperplasia on a mucocutaneous surface can be misinterpreted as cancer.
 Careful slide review is recommended.

-- Lipoma – Soft subcutaneous mass composed of adipose tissue.
+- – Soft subcutaneous mass composed of adipose tissue.
 Excision and pathology review will differentiate from granular cell myoblastoma.